zack242/Web-Chat-App/README.md

-# Chat application - final project
+# Chat application - final project - NetoChat

-*
 The project creates a Chat application similar to Discord, WhatApps, or Keybase with a minimal set of features.
 The user can securely create and manage channels, invite friends and post messages in a secure manner.
 By the end, the user will be able:

 * To authenticate itself using an external provider with Oauth.